Why Match Group Inc. (MTCH) Stock Could See Much Higher Prices Ahead

-Match Group Inc. (NASDAQ: MTCH) is -3.73% lower on its value in year-to-date trading and has touched a low of $65.99 and a high of $174.68 in the current 52-week trading range.
+Match Group Inc. (NASDAQ: MTCH) is -3.12% lower on its value in year-to-date trading and has touched a low of $69.86 and a high of $174.68 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MTCH stock was last observed hovering at around $141.86 in the last trading session, with the day’s gains setting it 3.69%.
+The MTCH stock was last observed hovering at around $144.18 in the last trading session, with the day’s gains setting it 2.29% off its average median price target of $165.00 for the next 12 months.
+It is also 22.91% off the consensus price target high of $190.00 offered by 19 analysts, but current levels are -4.62% lower than the price target low of $140.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)